 Our Schools are steeped in history and date back to the 16th century.
 We know that some parts are even earlier, with the Chapel originally being part of the church of St Paul, and referenced by King John in 1200.
 The site of St Martin’s boarding house incorporates a historic 13th century crypt, with a vaulted ceiling.
-For a more in-depth history of the Chapel click here.
+For a more in-depth history of the Chapel click here, or view the virtual tour below created by Old Stamfordian Angus Norriss (OS 92).

 The Stamford Junior School is located near the part of the River Welland where it’s believed that Boudicca crossed as she chased the survivors of the Roman 9th Legion during their rebellion in AD61.